 References should be in a form that you would expect in an academic publication or technical document.
 Good practice is to give a web link accessible to all or alternatively full author name(s), date, paper title, journal title, and volume and page numbers in the case of a journal article.

 Stata runs on Windows, Mac, and Unix platforms.
 Specify the platform you are using if your question is or may be specific to that platform.
-For example, "I am using Stata for Windows 12.1".
+For example, "I am using Stata 14.1 on Windows 10".

 Please do not request private replies unless you are posting about employment or consultancy opportunities.
 Statalist is based on replying to the forum, not personally to the poster, with the ideal that postings are of interest to many.

-Continuing or closing a thread you started is important, especially by answering secondary questions and by reporting what solved your problem.
+Closing a thread you started is important, especially by reporting what solved your problem.
 You can then thank those who tried to help.

 Questions can get no replies for many different reasons.
-Here, however, are some common ones.
+Here are some that are common.

 - No one knows of any such Stata program.
 You may need to write your own code or use some other software.